Old Movie Film Processing

-- Shipping charges may be higher for exceptionally heavy or large orders, customer will be contacted beforehand.
+- Shipping & handling charges may be higher for heavy or bulky orders; customer will be contacted beforehand.

 - If you’d like your metal cans or cartridges to be returned, please request this on your order form under ‘Additional Information’.
 We do our best to return your original spools but that is not guaranteed.
 In this case an identical spool or cartridge would be returned.